florentpoujol/CSharpToUnityScriptConverter/readme.md

 * You can't have a method parameter nammed "get".
 * You can't create assembly aliases (using Alias=Assembly;)
 * Operator overloading.
 [It works like in Boo](http://docs.codehaus.org/display/BOO/Operator+overloading).
 * Closures.
-Excerp from the Unity Doc :
+Excerpt from the Unity Doc :

 ========